shrinerb/shrine/doc/carrierwave.md

 it expects that you will attach each file to a separate database record.
 This is a good thing, because the implementation is specific to the ORM you're using, and it's analogous to how you would implement any nested one-to-many associations.
-Take a look at the [example app] which demonstrates how easy it is to implement multiple uploads.
+Take a look at the [demo app] which shows how easy it is to implement multiple uploads.

 ## Migrating from CarrierWave